netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/client-auth-support.md

            $ kubectl create secret generic tls-ca --from-file=tls.crt=cacerts.pem

      **Note:** You must specify 'tls.crt=' while creating a secret.
-This file is used by the Citrix ingress controller while parsing a CA secret.
+This file is used by the Netscaler ingress controller while parsing a CA secret.

 1. Configure Ingress to enable client authentication.